|

 Degman main battle tank is powered by a turbocharged diesel engine,

-M-95 Degmans are built.
-Croatia plans to upgrade it's M-84 tank
+M-95 Degmans were built.
+Croatia planned to upgrade its M-84 tank

 fleet to the M-84D standard.
 It is possible that the M-95 will be

 further upgraded in the near future.
-In 2007 Kuwait is negotiating
+In 2007 Kuwait was negotiating

 tanks and to manufacture another 66 vehicles.